"

 the organic design of makers place seen here just days after building completion at Soneva Fushi

-Aside of the current Covid pandemic, there are two main conversations that have dominated global news for the past 2 years, and will continue to do so for many years to come on an ever increasing scale; that of plastic pollution and global warming relating to carbon emissions.
+Two main conversations that have dominated global news for the past few years, and will continue to do so for many years to come on an ever increasing scale; is that of plastic pollution and global warming relating to carbon emissions.

 sand casting boxes cool down with new aluminium sculptures inside

-It is will great sadness that the drinks industry has attributed to 15% of the worlds global warming over the past 10 years alone.
-To see that still to this date over 90% of these valuable and difficult to produce materials - aluminium and plastic from the drinks industry are either buried in land fill sites, burned or dumped in the ocean.
+It is will great sadness that the drinks industry has attributed close to 15% of the worlds global warming over the past 10 years alone.
+To see that still to this date over 95% of these valuable and difficult to produce materials - aluminium and plastic from the drinks industry are either buried in land fill sites, burned or dumped in the ocean.
 (Supporting Data here).
-To put that into daily numbers, over 13 Billion plastic drinks containers are made every single daye alone.
+To put that into daily numbers, over 2.3 Billion plastic drinks containers are made every single day.

 molotov petrol bomb 'Enjoy' in the form of a coke bottle made from recycled coca cola cans